nauhpc/doppler/README.md

     - Cluster Efficiency 2 - Aggregate job efficiency, the sum of resource usage over the total amount of resources allocated requested by the slurm scheduler, for each day.

     - Account Ranking - A table, showing the efficiency and usage for workloads submitted by each research group's account.
 Ranks are based on the total_eff column by default.
+Clicking any of the account names will open up a new tab and show the statistics for the entire account.

     - User Ranking - A table, showing the efficiency and usage for workloads submitted by each user.
 Ranks are based on the total_eff column by default.
+Clicking any of the usernames will open up a new tab and show the statistics for only that user.

 - Doppler (Account View)